 - Oven baked, not fried: these products might still be sprayed or coated with fat before cooking, making them high fat.
 It’s best to check the fat content.

 - Reduced fat or salt: a product with this claim should have at least 25% less fat or salt than the original product.
-It doesn’t mean it has less fat or less salt than a similar product.
+It doesn’t mean it is low in fat or salt, or has less fat or less salt than a similar product.

 - Sugar free or no added sugar: this means the product is free of sucrose, or table sugar, but not other forms of sugar.
 It could still be high in kilojoules, salt or fat.

 Manufacturers must stick to standards that control what they can say about the nutritional content and healthiness of their food.

 All foods with a shelf life of less than two years must have a date on them that tells you when the manufacturer advises the food will either be unsafe to eat or not as good to eat:

 - Use by is for perishable foods like meat, fish and dairy.
 This is the date that tells you when a food is ‘off’.
 It’s illegal for shops to sell food past its ‘Use by’ date.

 - Best before tells you the date when the food will still be safe to eat but might not be of the best quality anymore.

 - Baked on or packed on is the date the food was manufactured or packed.
 This tells you how fresh it is.
 You might see this on foods like bread and meat.